Jennifer has been a practicing Witch and Priestess of the Goddess for over 20 years.

 How to See a Faery

-These days true Faery sightings are extremely rare.
+These days, true Faery sightings are extremely rare.
 More often they will appear out of the corner of you eye, just a glimpse for just a fraction of a moment.
 Or you might sense their presence.
-This can be with your inner sense, or you might hear music playing or laughter but be able to find its source in the physical, or you might smell sweetness or flowers on the air, again with no discernable source.
+This can be with your inner sense, or you might hear music playing or laughter.
+You might be able to find its source in the physical, or you might smell sweetness or flowers on the air, again with no discernable source.
 These are often Faerie encounters.

 Wild places are still the best place for a Faery encounter.
 As are all ‘in between’ times, such as dusk, dawn, and midnight.
 There are certain power days in which the veil between the worlds is thinner and Faerie sightings are more likely, these are Beltaine, Litha (Midsummer), and Samhain.
 It is said that the Fae still hold processions on these nights.
 And it is thought that if you wash your eyes with fresh dew at dawn on any of those days you are sure to see the Fey.